ThaerM94/learning-journal--201/class12.md

 ## Colors
-Up until now we have only seen methods of the drawing context.
+* Up until now we have only seen methods of the drawing context.
 If we want to apply colors to a shape, there are two important properties we can use: fillStyle and strokeStyle.

 fillStyle = color
-Sets the style used when filling shapes. strokeStyle = color
+* Sets the style used when filling shapes. strokeStyle = color
-Sets the style for shapes' outlines. color is a string representing a CSS `<color>`, a gradient object, or a pattern object.
+Sets the style for shapes' outlines.
+* scolor is a string representing a CSS `<color>`, a gradient object, or a pattern object.
 We'll look at gradient and pattern objects later.
 By default, the stroke and fill color are set to black **CSS color value #000000)**.

+## Drawing text
+* The canvas rendering context provides two methods to render text:

+fillText(text, x, y [, maxWidth])
+Fills a given text at the given (x,y) position.
+Optionally with a maximum width to draw. strokeText(text, x, y [, maxWidth])
+Strokes a given text at the given (x,y) position.
+Optionally with a maximum width to draw.

+## Styling text
+* In the examples above we are already making use of the font property to make the text a bit larger than the default size.
+There are some more properties which let you adjust the way the text gets displayed on the canvas:

+font = value
+* The current text style being used when drawing text.
+This string uses the same syntax as the CSS font property.
+The default font is 10px sans-serif. textAlign = value
+* Text alignment setting.
+Possible values: start, end, left, right or center.
+The default value is start. textBaseline = value
+* Baseline alignment setting.
+Possible values: top, hanging, middle, alphabetic, ideographic, bottom.
+The default value is alphabetic.

 [Main page](https://thaerm94.github.io/reading-notes/)